datacarpentry/R-ecology-lesson/instructor-notes.md

 * The "Why learning R?" section contains suggestions of what you could tell your learners about the benefits of learning R. However, it's best if you can talk here about what has worked for you personally.
+* Go very slowly in the "Getting setup section".
+Make sure everyone is following along (remind learners to use the stickies).
+Plan with the helpers at this point to go around the room, and be available to help.
+It's important to make sure that learners are in the correct working directory, and that they create a `data`  (all lowercase) subfolder.
 * The seeking help section is relatively long, and while it's useful to demonstrate a couple of ways to get help from within R, you may want to mostly point the workshop participants to this useful reference so that they can